-5. PARTICIPATION IN EDUCATION INSTITUTIONS
+5. PARTICIPATION IN EDUCATION INSTITUTIONS2

-Figure 1 shows Age-Specific Enrolment Rates (ASER) by single age group for 2013, 2019, 2020, 2021 and 2022.
-It is evident that participation in educational institutions increased between 2013 and 2019 - the continuation of a long and steady trend from before that.
+Figure 1 shows Age-Specific Enrolment Rates (ASER) by single age group for 2010, 2019, 2020 and 2021.
+It is evident that participation in educational institutions increased between 2010 and 2019 - the continuation of a long and steady trend from before that.
 The increase in participation was sharpest among younger children, reflecting increasing access to ECD Programmes and Grade R.

-There was considerable interest in the impact of the pandemic on educational participation, including on dropout.
-Figure 1 indicates that participation in 2020-2022 for 8-15-year-olds remained high (above 97%) and was only slightly lower than in 2019.
-For 16-20-year-olds, perhaps surprisingly, participation rates actually increased in 2020, before dropping back down in 2022 to levels similar to those of 2019.
+There is of course considerable interest in the impact of the pandemic on educational participation, including on dropout.
+Figure 1 indicates that participation in 2020 for 8-15-year-olds remained high (above 97%) and was only slightly lower than in 2019.
+For 16-20-year-olds, perhaps surprisingly, participation rates actually increased in 2020, before dropping back down to levels similar to those of 2019.
 It is not clear why this happened.
 One possibility could be that with the partial shutting down of the economy in 2020, fewer job opportunities presented themselves to 16-20-year-olds attending school.
 There was, however, a clear drop in educational participation for younger children.
-For 4-, 5- and 6-year-olds, there was a substantial drop in attendance in 2020 followed by a partial recovery in 2021 and further recovery in 2022.
+For 4-, 5- and 6-year-olds, there was a substantial drop in attendance in 2020 followed by a partial recovery in 2021.
 We can therefore conclude that the main negative impact of the pandemic on educational participation was amongst young children.
 Rather than causing learners to drop out of school, the pandemic caused lower, and perhaps delayed, educational participation amongst young children.